 Versa: The nozzle remains stationary as it moves up and down the length of your body.
 The nozzle just has a larger spray radius.

 Mystic: Allows a minute in between passes to dry.

 Versa: Has a dry pass setting after all your color passes are finished.

 Mystic: Sometimes a little streaky and unnatural.
 I currently have a Mystic tan because I’m out of town and didn’t have a Versa option.
-I keep finding interesting designs on my skin.
-Particularly the back of my legs.
+I am noticing more streaking from the back and forth motion of the nozzle, particularly the back of my legs.
 Also, someone really dark was in the booth before me so I got her color on the bottom of my feet.
 My feet now look like this…

 Versa: All over even color.
 I’ve never ever had a problem.
 I always do a clear level one with prep and it looks totally natural even on pale people like me!